-The presentation will focus on:
+The presentation focused on:

 Most on-site audits of excipient suppliers have been suspended (deferred) due to the pandemic; however, on-going supplier assessments are still required.